AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> assembly

-You can open the assembly window by using the menu :menuselection:`Debug --> Data --> Assembly`.
+Open the assembly window by using the menu :menuselection:`Debug --> Data --> Assembly`.

 .. image:: assembly.jpg